 - Credit report fees

-- Title search: The title search investigates property records to ensure the seller has full legal rights to sell the property.
+- Title search: This investigates property records to ensure the seller has the full legal rights to sell the property.

-- Title insurance policies: Lenders typically require a lender's policy, and it often makes sense for buyers to have an owner's title insurance policy as we;;.
+- Title insurance policies: Lenders usually require a lender's policy, and it's often a good idea for investors to have an owner's title insurance policy as well.

-- Taxes: The seller often pays certain taxes, including prorated property taxes and possibly transfer tax.
+- Taxes: Sellers often pay certain taxes, like prorated property taxes and possibly transfer tax.

-The buyer usually pays most of these closing costs.
-However, it’s sometimes possible to ask the seller to cover part of the costs (either as a percentage or a set dollar amount), but they're typically already responsible for a number of costs on their end, such as agent commissions, prorated property taxes, HOA fees, and other expenses.
-Whether they'll agree to take on some closing costs may come down to factors such as whether buyers or sellers have more leverage in the current housing market.
+As an investor, you'll typically cover most of these closing costs, but sometimes you can ask the seller to pitch in (either as a percentage or a set dollar amount).
+Keep in mind, though, that they're already responsible for a bunch of costs on their end, like agent commissions, prorated property taxes, HOA fees, and other expenses.
+Whether they'll agree to help with closing costs might depend on factors like who has more leverage in the current investment property market.

-Escrow fees are often split evenly between the buyer and seller, although this may also be possible to negotiate.
-Some companies offer flat fees and might save money for the buyer or seller.
-For example, Spruce charges an all-inclusive flat settlement fee which includes the notary fee, wire transfer, overnight courier, eClosing software, and more.
-The fee usually starts at $400 per side.
+Escrow fees are often split evenly between the investor and seller, but this might also be up for negotiation.
+Some companies offer flat fees that could save money for both parties.
+For example, Spruce charges an all-inclusive flat settlement fee that includes notary fees, wire transfers, overnight couriers, eClosing software, and more.
+This fee usually starts at $400 per side.

-Most closing costs and fees aren’t optional, but that doesn't mean there's no room to lower costs.
-Here are some ways you could try to edge down your upfront payment.
+Most closing costs and fees might be set in stone, but that doesn't mean there's no wiggle room to trim down your upfront expenses.
+Check out these tips to help lower your initial outlay.

-- Find your providers: If you find inspectors or companies who offer a title search at a lower rate than the provider listed on your loan agreement, see if it makes sense to go with an alternate provider.
-For example, tech-enabled companies may be more likely to offer cost and time savings, among other benefits.
+- Choose your providers: If you come across inspectors or companies offering title searches at lower rates than the provider listed on your loan agreement, consider switching to a more cost-effective option.
+For example, tech-savvy companies might offer savings in both time and money, along with other perks.

-- Negotiate with the seller: This may depend heavily on your housing market, but if you have some leverage, you may be able to ask the seller to skim a little off the home’s sale prices or cover a portion of closing costs.
+- Haggling with the seller: While your local investment property market might influence this if you've got some leverage, you could try asking the seller to knock a bit off the property's sale price or cover a portion of the closing costs.

-*Kiavi collaborates with Spruce by providing real estate investors the ability to leverage a custom, online technology platform that uses modern technology and data science to access financing quickly, efficiently, and reliably.
+*Kiavi collaborates with Spruce by allowing real estate investors to leverage a custom online technology platform that uses modern technology and data science to access financing quickly, efficiently, and reliably.